aws-quickstart/cdk-eks-blueprints/docs/getting-started.md

 cdk deploy
 ```

 Congratulations!
-You have deployed your first EKS cluster with `cdk-eks-blueprints`.
+You have deployed your first EKS cluster with `eks-blueprints`.
 The above code will provision the following:

 - [x] A new Well-Architected VPC with both Public and Private subnets.
 - [x] A new Well-Architected EKS cluster in the region and account you specify.